AjaniBilby/BNF-parser/readme.md

 A sequence is a linear list of elements that make up a match.
 A top level sequence (right side of the `::=`) will resolve with the `.type` of the matching name (the name on the left of the `::=`), any sub-sequences `()` will appear as a syntax node with the name `(...)` with subsequent values being evaluated the same as the top level.

-If there is a repetition marker such as `name+` there will be an extra noded added with the type `(...)+` of whom's children will be the number of times the pattern was matched.
+If there is a repetition marker such as `name+` there will be an extra nodes added with the type `(...)+` of whom's children will be the number of times the pattern was matched.

 ## Select